Log in | Subscribe

 Diesel Fuel

 The quality of automotive fuels in Australia has been regulated by a number of legal instruments, including the Fuel Quality Standards Act 2000, the Fuel Quality Standards Regulations 2001 and the Fuel Standard (Automotive Diesel) Determination 2001 [4196], updated in 2019 [4197].
-Fuel quality standards are administered by the Department of the Environment and Energy.
+Fuel quality standards are administered by the Department of Climate Change, Energy, the Environment and Water.

 Please log in to view the full version of this article | Subscription required.